 Routing audio this way is no better than the old system using the 3.5mm audio jack (since digital signals aren’t employed) and is often worse: the output devices used aren’t generally optimized for audio, and the analog signal is close to noisy power and high-speed data lines, potentially reducing performance due to interference and noise.
 Unfortunately, many new USB Type-C dongles and headphones do make use of this mode, and support isn’t universal in the smartphone space either.
 This leads to many compatibility problems, which makes for a frustrating end user experience.

-What’s the difference between active and passive USB-C adaptors?
+What’s the difference between active and passive USB-C adapters?

-All of the above applies to the new market for USB Type-C headphones, as well as USB Type-C to 3.5mm cables, dongles, and adaptors, which also come in both active and passive varieties.
+All of the above applies to the new market for USB Type-C headphones, as well as USB Type-C to 3.5mm cables, dongles, and adapters, which also come in both active and passive varieties.

 Audio Accessory Mode is not universally supported by smartphones, causing headphones and dongle compatibility issues.

 The former benefits from digital audio and an integrated DAC, just like “digital” USB headphones.
 These can support USB Audio Class specifications too, although most of them will just implement a DAC and amplifier rather than any post-processing components.
 Passive dongles work by exploiting USB Audio Accessory Mode to obtain an analog signal from your smartphone, and as such are usually the cheaper, and—as explained above—lower quality option.